yash-sharma03/Minimathgame/README.md

 `node src/index.js` OR `npm start`

-Then in browser you can visit http://localhost:3000
+Then, visit in browser: http://localhost:3000

 ## pushing changes to main branch
+Make sure to be in project directory
 - `git add .`
 - `git commit -m "<message>"`
 - `git push origin main`

 # pulling changes from main branch
+Make sure to be in project directory
 - `git pull origin main`

 ## what are the project files?